andreconde/JFAPE/README.md

 When you run the command line above you will get the "Modified Method Body" printed on the screen.
 If you take off the "-javaagent:/tmp/jfapAgent.jar" from the command line, it would print "Original Method Body".

+It also works well for web applications that run inside a Servlet Container.
+In this case, you need to add the javaagent parameter in the virtual machine used by the container.